 One preeminent hallmark of Catholic piety is the

-flesh) to the Word Incarnate.
+flesh (her flesh) to the Word Incarnate.
 Hence

 “every generation shall call me blessed”

 6 She is our Mother.
 7

 Recognition of the Reality of

 It is the Sin of Presumption to assume

 “with fear and trembling.”

 8 Despite the total absence and silence at the pulpit